 Can you really make money by gaming?

 I know it sounds too good to be true, but I’m not pulling your leg.
 Take YouTube as an example – how many gamer channels do you follow?
-The chances are quite a few, and the most famous of them such as PewDiePie or Markiplier are making serious bank.
-Of course, not everyone can earn big bucks, but there is still money to be made out there, from testing to starting a channel on Twitch, through to gambling in online casinos.
+The chances are quite a few, and the most famous of them such as PewDiePie or Markiplier is making serious banks.
+Of course, not everyone can earn big bucks, but there is still money to be made out there, from testing to starting a channel on Twitch, to gambling in online casinos.
 Just remember – this is a side hustle, don’t pack in your day job just yet!

 Professional video gaming has turned into a massive and lucrative industry.
 Huge tournaments take place worldwide in purpose-built arenas (obviously not at the moment) and there are talent scouts out there looking for hotshots in the online gaming community.
 Major League Gaming (MLG) sponsors many events with big prizes on offer, and the best way to get started is to pick a game you are already skilled at, then practice until you become a master at it.
 Search online for eSports tournaments and enter – if you’re good enough, there are prizes in the tens of thousands to be had.